karimQuant/ibapi-mcp-server/README.md

-# Interactive Brokers API Multi-Client Protocol Server
+# Interactive Brokers API FastMCP Server

-A server implementation for Interactive Brokers' Client Portal API that allows multiple clients to connect simultaneously.
+A server implementation for Interactive Brokers' API that allows LLMs to interact with your IB account using the Model Context Protocol (MCP).

 ## Overview

-This project creates a middleware server that connects to Interactive Brokers' Client Portal API and allows multiple client applications to connect to it simultaneously.
-The server handles authentication, session management, and request proxying to IB's API.
+This project creates a middleware server that connects to Interactive Brokers Gateway and exposes its functionality through the FastMCP framework.
+This allows LLMs like Claude to interact with your IB account, retrieve portfolio information, and potentially execute trades.

 ## Features

-- Connect to Interactive Brokers Gateway via REST API
+- Connect to Interactive Brokers Gateway via the official IB API
-- Support multiple simultaneous client connections
+- Support multiple simultaneous client connections through FastMCP
-- Simple authentication system
-- Request routing and response handling
+- Expose IB functionality as MCP tools and resources
 - Connection status monitoring
 - Error handling and logging

 ## Prerequisites

-- Python 3.8+
+- Python 3.11+
 - Interactive Brokers Gateway installed and running
-- IB account with Client Portal API access enabled
+- IB account with API access enabled

 ## Installation